TRAINING OF TRAINERS WORKSHOP

 - Candidates may be classroom teachers, instructional coaches, administrators, or other education specialists with teacher certification and classroom teaching experience.

-- Candidates must be available for the entire Training of Trainers workshop and should make arrangements accordingly.
+- Candidates must be available for the ENTIRE Training of Trainers workshop and should make arrangements accordingly.

-In rare situations, some of the prerequisites may be adjusted to accommodate unusual circumstances.
 Contact the Project CRISS National Office if you have questions.

 Scheduling a Project CRISS Training of Trainers Workshop